 6. Sweet, Harvard Square, Back Bay

 ($3.25/cake) Sweet is too sweet.
-That’s the It nailed the boutiquey style that came from DC, but I have yet to find a flavor there that tastes as good as it looks.
+It nails the boutiquey style that came from DC, but I have yet to find a flavor there that tastes as good as it looks.
 Sweet is all about butter cream, and butter cream and I are the best of frenemies.
 Because of their apparent dairy obsession, their cream cheese icing is perfection.
 But when I want chocolate, or mint, or coffee icing, save the butter.

 Taste: 3.5 Variety: 5 Judging by its Cover: 5